 Scrooge follows the same old routine, taking dinner in his usual tavern and returning home through the dismal, fog-blanketed London streets.
 Just before entering his house, the doorknocker on his front door, the same door he has passed through twice a d ay for his many years, catches his attention.
 A ghostly image in the curves of the knocker gives the old man a momentary shock: It is the peering face of Jacob Marley.
 When Scrooge takes a second re-focused look, he sees nothing but a doorknocker.
 With a disgusted "Pooh-pooh," Scrooge opens the door and trudges into his bleak quarters.
 He makes little effort to brighten his home: "darkness is cheap, and Scrooge liked it."
 As he plods up the wide staircase, Scrooge, in utter disbelief, sees a locomotive hearse climbing the stairs beside him.

-The opening Stave of A Christmas Carol sets the mood, describes the setting, and introduces many of the principal characters.
-It also establishes the novel's allegorical structure.
+The opening "Stave" of A Christmas Carol sets the mood, describes the setting, and introduces many of the principal characters.
+(Stave is a British word for "staff," a set of five horizontal lines on which musical notes are written.)
+The opening Stave also establishes the novel's allegorical structure.
 (Allegory, a type of narrative in which characters and events represent particular ideas or themes, relies heavily on symbolism.
 In this case, Scrooge represents greed, apathy, and all that stands in opposition to the Christmas spirit.
-Bob personifies those who suffer under the "Scrooges" of the world--the English poor.
+Bob personifies those who suffer under the "Scrooges" of the world—the English poor.
 Fred serves to remind readers of the joy and good cheer of the Christmas holiday.)
-The opening section also highlights the novel's narrative style--a peculiar and highly Dickensian blend of wild comedy (note the description of ##Hamlet# a passage that foreshadows the entrance of the ghosts) and atmospheric horror (the throng of spirits eerily drifting through the fog just outside Scrooge's window).
+The opening section also highlights the novel's narrative style—a peculiar and highly Dickensian blend of wild comedy (note the description of Hamlet, a passage that foreshadows the entrance of the ghosts) and atmospheric horror (the throng of spirits eerily drifting through the fog just outside Scrooge's window).